Introduction

 Now that we have defined what graphql is and we've seen its core concepts, we’ll head over to building our own graphql server using node js and apollo server.

-We will build a tiny service name contents service which belongs let’s say to a big and complex blogging system.
-This service has two models, Users and Posts
+service which belongs let’s say to a big and complex blogging system.
+This service has two models, Users

 Each user can have multiple posts